swaker854/stylebi-visual_BI_tool/README.md

-# A Web app entwines Data Transform with Visualization for analytic and reporting
+# Visual analytic and reporting web app driven by data transformation pipeline
 Business intelligence tool to allow users of all skill level to maximize self-service reporting and analytics.
 Visually build data tranformation pipeline and associated reports/dashobards in an embeddable web user interface.
 Advantages:

 1. Visual Design with visibility the complete transform graph.
 Allows for inject control and KPI on different tap point